Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 On the beach at sunset in Sanur, Bali, Indonesia

-A seaside retreat on the southeastern shores of mainland Bali, Sanur is home to multiple international brand resorts.
-Sanur is the departure point for the Nusa Islands ferries and close to the Bali International Airport, which is why we include it on our Bali Itinerary.
+A seaside retreat on the southeastern shores of Bali, Sanur is home to multiple resorts and the departure point for Nusa Island ferries.

-That said, there are other reasons to include a stop in Sanur.
-In addition to being well-connected to other destinations, there is a pleasant beach and numerous restaurants.
-Traditional boats and fishermen can be seen in the water from the inviting Sanur Beach.
+That said, there are other reasons to make a stop in Sanur.
+In addition to several excellent dining options, there’s a pleasant beach where traditional fishing boats bob out on the water.

 Day 1: Arrive in Canggu